CristianQiu/Unity-URP-Volumetric-Light/README.md

 # TODO

 There are a few things that I would like to add at some point, as I like coming back to this project from time to time in my spare time.
-Some of which are (in no particular order):
+Some of which are:

-* WebGL support.
-* Further improvements on performance and quality: quarter resolution rendering, reprojection, better transparency support...
+* Further improvements on reprojection and transparency support.
-* New features: density volumes, noise, self shadowing...
+* New features: density volumes and self shadowing.
-* And of course... bug fixing!
-Do not hesitate to open issues for anything that you find unexpected or buggy.
+* Bug fixing: Do not hesitate to open issues for anything that you find unexpected or buggy.

 # Preview